Karnataka Tamils: Demographics

-Suburbs of the Bangalore Cantonment (Fraser Town, Murphy Town, Shivajinagar, Halasuru, Benson Town, Austin Town, Richards Town, Cox Town, Richmond Town, Neelasandra and Viveknagar) have a large Tamil population.
+Suburbs of the Bangalore Cantonment (Fraser Town, Murphy Town, Shivajinagar, Shantala Nagar,Vasanth Nagar, Cooke Town, Langford Town, Benson Town,Ulsoor, Austin Town, Sivanacheti Gardens, Richards Town, Cox Town, Richmond Town, Neelasandra and Viveknagar) have a large Tamil population.
 They trace their ancestry to the large number of Tamil speaking soldiers, suppliers and workers who were brought into the Bangalore Civil and Military Station, by the British Army, after the fall of Tippu Sultan.
 The Bangalore Cantonment was directly under the administration of the British Madras Presidency till 1949, when it was handed over to the Mysore State.
-Significant Tamil-speaking populations are also found in areas of Bangalore not part of the Cantonment such as Chamarajpet, Kalasipalya, Sriramapura, Malleswaram, Vyalikaval, Hebbal, Vidyaranyapura and Yelahanka as well as the eastern and south-eastern localities of Bangalore which are in proximity to the IT Corridor (Whitefield, Electronics City and the Outer Ring Road) such as Indiranagar, Banaswadi, Koramangala, BTM Layout, HSR Layout, Bannerghatta Road, J. P. Nagar and Marathahalli among others.
+Significant Tamil-speaking populations are also found in areas of Bangalore not part of the Cantonment such as Devara Jeevanahalli, Lingarajapuram, Banaswadi, Chamarajpet, Kalasipalyam, Wilson Garden, Srirampura, Malleswaram, Vyalikaval, Hebbal, Vidyaranyapura and Yelahanka as well as the eastern and south-eastern localities of Bangalore which are in proximity to the IT Corridor (Whitefield, Electronics City and the Outer Ring Road) such as Baiyyappanahalli, Krishnarajapuram, Indiranagar, Domlur, Koramangala, BTM Layout, HSR Layout, Bannerghatta Road, Madiwala, Bommanahalli, J. P. Nagar and Marathahalli among others.
 Many of the Tamilians living within or close to the IT corridor of Bangalore are first-generation immigrants who have migrated from Tamil Nadu to work in the IT industry in the city.